 It’s another prevalent mistake.
 Cherry-picking comes deep from our nature.
 It happens when you take into account just one metric that proves your initial assumptions.
 Why is cherry-picking dangerous?
 Because it leads to false outcomes.
 You shouldn’t rely on only one specific variable.

-To avoid mistakes, read more about data science consulting
+To avoid mistakes, read more about data science services

 Solution: Consider multiple metrics when drawing conclusions.

 You’re a victim of data dredging when you test new hypotheses against the same dataset.
 It’s a straightforward way to obtain correlations that are biased by your first results.
 It may be tempting; after all, it’s a “fantastic” way to save a lot of time and work, but just don’t do that.

 These errors are common in data analytics solutions and, for instance, healthcare and medical research.
 You have a false positive when the result incorrectly indicates a condition when it is not present.
 And a false negative is reciprocal: The result incorrectly fails to reveal the presence of a situation when it is present.

 Solution: Pay extra attention to statistical hypothesis testing.